Concussion: Your questions answered

 You will still arrive at your final destination, but you may need to take a different route until the road works – your recovery – is complete.
 Read more about recovering from a concussion below.

 Everyone’s concussion recovery journey is different.

-Your recovery will depend on a number of factors which include how long it’s been since your injury, and other environmental factors like whether you’re able to rest or if in fact you’ve rested too much.
+Your recovery will depend on a number of factors which include how long it’s been since your injury, and other environmental factors like whether you’ve been able to rest or if in fact you’ve rested too much.

 It can also depend on your level of activity before your injury.
 This means your work, sports, hobbies, home environment, responsibilities – for example, if you look after small children – these all influence your ability to recover quickly.

 Most people who have a concussion recover within the first couple of weeks.
 However, some people take longer to get better and need some help to recover.
 If you feel you’re not getting better, you may need to be referred to ACC’s Concussion Service, a free programme where a team of experts help you to rehabilitate.

 For some people having a concussion can be a bit scary.
 The most important thing to remember is that symptoms such as the list above are normal, and concussions are not permanent.
 If you’re needing a bit of support, make sure you check in with your GP and ask your whānau and friends for a bit of extra help in the day-to-day.